 The easiest way for you to collect this patient information is through an online form.
 You can use online forms throughout your remote patient monitoring program to gather a variety of information, from patient consent for a procedure to insurance and billing information.

 Setting up online forms doesn’t have to be complicated.
-For example, JotForm offers specific templates you can use as a starting point for creating the forms you need, such as this athlete monitoring form.
-Plus, you can easily make JotForm’s healthcare forms HIPAA compliant if you sign a BAA and are on either a Silver or Gold JotForm plan.
+For example, Jotform offers specific templates you can use as a starting point for creating the forms you need, such as this athlete monitoring form.
+Plus, you can easily make Jotform’s healthcare forms HIPAA compliant if you sign a BAA and are on either a Gold or Enterprise Jotform plan.

 Once healthcare providers have received their patients’ data, they can begin gleaning important insights into their patients’ conditions.
 It can be hard, though, for healthcare employees to send this reliable medical information back to the patient.
 Implementing a secure text messaging service allows medical staff to update patients on their health while keeping their data safe.